istresearch/scrapy-cluster/docs/topics/quickstart.rst

 *This guide does not go into detail as to how everything works, but hopefully will get you scraping quickly.
 For more information about each process works please see the rest of the documentation.*

-1) Make Sure you have Apache Zookeeper, Apache Kafka, and Redis up and running on your cluster.
+1) Make sure you have Apache Zookeeper, Apache Kafka, and Redis up and running on your cluster.
 For more information about standing those up, please refer to the official project documentation.

 2) Download and unzip the project `here`_.